digitalec/deemon/docs/docs/upgrading.md

 ## Upgrade via pip

-Once this is completed, you can perform the upgrade:
+Once this is completed, **delete or rename the [config.json](/docs/configuration.html#configuration-file) file** as you'll need the latest changes.

+To perform the upgrade:

 ```bash
 $ pip install --upgrade deemon